ujjwalguptaofficial/jsstore-encrypt/README.md

 ## Where (Filter)

-In order to work `where` - the encrypt algorithm should generate the same value always, so that we can encrypt a value and search in stored values.
+In order to filter data using `where` - the encrypt algorithm should generate the same value always, so that we can encrypt a value and search in stored values.

 ```
 connection.select({